MP’s letter over plans to move ‘130 asylum seekers from Ibis to Holiday Inn hotel’ in Rotherham

 A South Yorkshire MP has written to the Home Secretary after plans were revealed to move 130 asylum seekers from the Ibis in Bramley to the Holiday Inn hotel in Manvers.

-“We already have 472 refugees in special asylum accommodation in Rotherham, with a further 161 in ‘initial accommodation’,” states Mr Healey in the letter.
+“We already have 472 refugees in special asylum accommodation in Rotherham, with a further 161 in ‘initial accomidation’,” states Mr Healey in the letter.

 “Our borough already has the second highest proportion of dispersed asylum seekers per 10,000 population in Yorkshire and Humber, we want to play our part but we want the system to work fairly.